6 results found

 The present paper investigates the short-term statistical distribution of wave heights.
 Specifically, some of the most commonly applied wave height distributions are assessed using field measurements.
 The latter comprise of wave radar observations from 10 different locations in the North Sea and cover water depths between 7.7 m and 45 m.
 In total, the field database includes more than 200 million waves, making it one of the largest of its kind in this water depth regime.
 In using these data, the accuracy of existing wave height distributions has been examined and guidance is provided concerning the best performing models and their domain of applicability.
 Additionally, insights concerning the influence of key met-ocean parameters are also provided.
 Taken together, the results in this paper present an overview of the statistical behaviour of wave heights in finite water depths, as observed in the field.

-Karmpadakis I, Swan C, Christou M, 2019, Laboratory investigation of crest height statistics in intermediate water depths, Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences, Vol: 475, ISSN: 1364-5021
+Karmpadakis I, Swan C, Christou M, 2019, Laboratory investigation of crest height statistics in intermediate water depths, Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences, Vol: 475, Pages: 1-24, ISSN: 1364-5021

 This paper concerns the statistical distribution of the crest heights associated with surface waves in intermediate water depths.
 The results of a new laboratory study are presented in which data generated in different experimental facilities are used to establish departures from commonly applied statistical distributions.
 Specifically, the effects of varying sea-state steepness, effective water depth and directional spread are investigated.
 Following an extensive validation of the experimental data, including direct comparisons to available field data, it is shown that the nonlinear amplification of crest heights above second-order theory observed in steep deep water sea states is equally appropriate to intermediate water depths.
 These nonlinear amplifications increase with the sea-state steepness and reduce with the directional spread.
 While the latter effect is undoubtedly important, the present data confirm that significant amplifications above second order (5–10%) are observed for realistic directional spreads.
 This is consistent with available field data.
 With further increases in the sea-state steepness, the dissipative effects of wave breaking act to reduce these nonlinear amplifications.
 While the competing mechanisms of nonlinear amplification and wave breaking are relevant to a full range of water depths, the relative importance of wave breaking increases as the effective water depth reduces.